getgrinta/grinta/README.md

 - **Search Mode**: Quickly find installed apps, perform web searches, and more—all from a single search bar.
 - **Shortcuts Integration**: Seamlessly access and execute your existing Shortcuts directly within Grinta.
+- **Calendar Integration**: Connect your macOS Calendar to view and manage upcoming events directly in Grinta.
 - **Notes Mode**: Write notes with the help of an AI copilot.
 Improve readability with rephrasing tools and open your Grinta notes as Obsidian vaults for enhanced organization.
 - **Formulas and Natural Language Processing (NLP)**: Use the search bar as a calculator or process natural language queries like "45 days from now".
 - **Local LLM Support**: Bring your own OpenAI-compatible large language models (LLMs) to Grinta using tools like Ollama or LM Studio.